-Rise, Roots and Grow funding provides applicants, who may be in varying stages of language revitalization work, with a pathway to nurture positive stewardship for language revitalization goals.
+Rise, Roots and Grow funding provides candidates, who may be in varying stages of language revitalization work, with a pathway to nurture positive stewardship for language revitalization goals.

-The amount of funding available for applicants ranges up to \$250,000 and is subject to available funding.
-We invite applicants to determine the right funding type for their community/organization based on the descriptions below and to contact our program staff with questions about these funding types.
+The amount of funding ranges up to \$250,000 and is subject to available funding.
+We invite candidates to determine the right funding type for their community/organization based on the descriptions below and to contact our program staff with questions about these funding types.

-Rise Funding (up to \$100,000)
+Rise Funding (up to \$100,000) - subject to funding availability

-Rise applicants are awakening.
-Rise applicants are exploring possibilities for language revitalization and have experience with up to two prior years of language grants.
-Rise applicants are building stewardship practices for long-term revitalization growth.
+Rise projects are awakening.
+Rise projects are exploring possibilities for language revitalization and have experience with up to two prior years of language grants.
+Rise organizations are building stewardship practices for long-term revitalization growth.

+Rise Funding

-Rise Funding Grants up to \$100,000
+Grants up to \$100,000